Ten Tips and Tricks for the Nikon D5100

 10. Have the Camera Assist You with Manual Focusing: Although digital SLR cameras are designed to be used with their sophisticated autofocus systems, some users prefer to manually focus or are using older manual focus lenses.
 And situations such as close up and macro photography sometimes require precise manual focusing.
 If you are going to be turning off the autofocus on your camera and lens, you can have the camera assist you in focusing with the Rangefinder.
 The camera uses the exposure indicator in the viewfinder to tell you if you are focusing in front of or behind your subject, or if you are in focus.

-There are numerous other cool settings you can take advantage of with your D5100, including things like Auto Bracketing for Exposure, in-camera HDR, reversing the direction of your Command Dial or exposure indicator, changing the format and color of your Information Display, adjusting your file sizes and types to maximize your maximum continuous burst rate, and determining your best settings for video shooting.
-All of these and more are discussed in my D5100 eBook user’s guide, Nikon D5100 Experience, available now.
-Learn more about the book, preview it, and purchase it here.
+There are numerous other cool settings you can take advantage of with your D5100 or D5200, including things like Auto Bracketing for Exposure, in-camera HDR, reversing the direction of your Command Dial or exposure indicator, changing the format and color of your Information Display, adjusting your file sizes and types to maximize your maximum continuous burst rate, and determining your best settings for video shooting.
+All of these and more are discussed in my e-book user’s guides, Nikon D5100 Experience and Nikon D5200 Experience, both available now.
+Learn more about the books, preview them, and purchase at my Full Stop website here.
 Learn to take control of your camera and the images you create!

 Also, please know that there aren’t really any tips or tricks for better photography.
 To improve your photography, simply learn your camera inside and out and learn the techniques of dSLR photography (with my e-book!) and then practice, practice, practice taking images, study the results, and look at and learn from the work of talented photographers.